useabstrax/docs/reference/exit-codes.md

 | `0` | The command completed successfully |
 | `1` | The command failed for any reason |

 There is no finer-grained set of exit codes for most commands.
 Any error - invalid input, missing permissions, a failed underlying command, an unsupported platform - results in exit code `1`.
-To distinguish between causes in a script, read the error message, or use `--json` and inspect the `error_code` and `message` fields.
+To distinguish between causes in a script, read the error message, or use `--json` / `--json-stream` and inspect the `error_code` and `message` fields.

 **Exception:** When Abstrax delegates to a plugin command (for example `abstrax deploy`), the plugin process exit code is propagated to the shell.
 A plugin that exits with code `2` will cause Abstrax to exit with `2`.